sbb-design-systems/lyne-components/docs/GLOSSARY.md

 Definitions should only live in one place to ensure their accuracy.
 We define as our *Single Source of Truth* (**SSoT**) the [Design (Token) API](#design-token-api) which delivers always valid, unique [Design Tokens](#design-token).

 ## Design Token
 *Design Tokens* are design primitives.
-They contain actual values — design decisions — but can also be accompained by metadata. *Design Tokens* are delivered through the [Design (Token) API](#design-token-api).
+They contain actual values — design decisions — but can also be accompanied by metadata. *Design Tokens* are delivered through the [Design (Token) API](#design-token-api).

-> Technically speaking: Design Tokens are organised lists of key-value pairs that describe design decisions, Cristiano Rastelli
+> Technically speaking: Design Tokens are organized lists of key-value pairs that describe design decisions, Cristiano Rastelli

 This could be a color value, e.g. the `brand-color` within a certain format like `hex`.
-For more insights what a *Design Token* all could be checkout the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md#design-token).
+For more insights what a *Design Token* all could be checkout the [Design (Token) API knowledge section](/docs/knowhow/design-token-api/design-token-api.md#design-token).

 ## Design (Token) API
 The *Design Token API* — might also be called *Design API* — is the mechanism/interface to deliver all [Design Tokens](#design-token).
 The *Design Tokens* can have different formats and get delivered within the requested format depending on the consuming application